kubeflow/spark-operator/docs/quick-start-guide.md

 $ dep ensure
 ```

-To update the dependencies, run the following command:
+To update the dependencies, run the following command.
+(You can skip this unless you know there's a dependency that needs updating):

 ```bash
 $ dep ensure -update